 My colleague, Maggie Dent, maintains that there is more hostile parenting towards boys.
 She says that people commiserated with her when they found out she had four sons.
 She maintains that this wouldn’t have happened if she had four girls instead.

 There’s a negative perception about raising boys, which is linked to their boisterousness and behaviour as well as a lack of understanding about what boys need.
 Like Maggie Dent, I’ve been on a mission for some time to help parents understand more about the needs of their sons.
-(There are plenty of tips and ideas about raising sons on the Parenting Ideas website.)

 If you have boys then here are 7 new tips to help you raise great sons: